Lammermuir Party: Dissention

-Troubles for Hudson Taylor began during the ocean voyage.
+Troubles for Taylor began during the ocean voyage.
 Prior to the arrival of the Lammermuir Party in China, missionaries in China were ordained and usually well-educated.
-The missionaries on the Lammermuir were not ordained and most were from the British working-class.
+The missionaries on the Lammermuir were not ordained, and most were from the British working-class.
 For example, Jackson was a carpenter, Nicol was a blacksmith, and Duncan was a mason.
 During the ocean voyage, those three had complained that the clothing Taylor provided to them was inferior to that given Presbyterian missionaries going to China.

 On their arrival in Shanghai, described as an "unlovely place...on the edge of alluvial mud flats", the foreign community was scandalized by the intent of Taylor and the CIM missionaries to wear Chinese clothing and embark into the interior of China with single women.
 This led to the CIM being derisively referred to as "The Pigtail Mission".
 Chinese men customarily had their hair braided.
-Taylor had the heads of the men partially shaven and they were given an artificial pigtail until such time as their hair grew long enough to form a natural pigtail.
+Taylor had the heads of the men partially shaven, and they were given an artificial pigtail until such time as their hair grew long enough to form a natural pigtail.
 The North China Herald raged about the "cruelty of forcing foreign women to wear Chinese gowns" and called Taylor "either a fool or a knave."
 Taylor's belief was that the Christianity being dispensed to the Chinese by missionaries had a cultural gap that would not be bridged unless missionaries looked and acted more like Chinese.
-He was influenced in this by the legacy of pioneering German missionary Karl Gützlaff and, over time, more and more missionaries would come to agree with him.
+He was influenced in this by the legacy of pioneering German missionary Karl Gützlaff, and over time more and more missionaries would come to agree with him.

-The Lammermuir Party had been welcomed to Shanghai by Anglican missionary George Moule but Moule quickly turned against Taylor.
+The Lammermuir Party had been welcomed to Shanghai by Anglican missionary George Moule, but Moule quickly turned against Taylor.
 Moule believed that wearing of Chinese clothing by missionaries was inappropriate and that the shared quarters of Taylor and the unmarried women in the Lammermuir Party was scandalous.
-A year after the arrival of the Party, the North China Herald proclaimed, "This happy family has, we learn, exploded.
+A year after the arrival of the party, the North China Herald proclaimed, "This happy family has, we learn, exploded.
 The ladies were required to dress in Chinese costume and eat chow-chow, and rebelled against both edicts."
 In 1868, five members of the Lammermuir Party resigned or were dismissed.
 The survivors, also decimated by several deaths, reaffirmed their adherence to Taylor's rules.